TyeMcQueen/terraform-google-ingress-to-gke/README.md

 ## Simplest Example

 First, let's see how simple this module can be to use.
-This invocation of the module configures global HTTP and HTTPS load balancing to a Kubernetes Workload running in 3 regional GKE Clusters using a "Classic" load-balancer-authorized SSL certificate (including allocating a health check and an IP address and arranging for http:// requests to be redirected to https://, but not setting up DNS records for it).
+This invocation of the module configures global HTTPS load balancing to a Kubernetes Workload running in 3 regional GKE Clusters using a "Classic" load-balancer-authorized SSL certificate (including allocating a health check and an IP address and arranging for http:// requests to be redirected to https://, but not setting up DNS records for it).

     module "my-ingress" {
       source            = (